 Business owners and managers who are concerned about: privacy of confidential information, having your systems held to ransom, being defrauded and losing valuable working time.
 This is of particular importance for those organisations that handle ANY sensitive data such as credit card and financial or personal information, organisations that are too busy to face days of downtime following an attack or organisations whose reputation has been hard won and can't afford to lose it overnight.

 As well as having a greater appreciation for the growing threat from cyber crime, every attendee will leave with:

 - Clear understanding of the level of risk your organisation faces from cyber crime

 - Actionable list to determine if the right things are being done to avoid attack

-- 3 step process to successfully manage your IT people and get the results you need
+- A detailed process to successfully manage your IT people and get the results you need

 - A free subscription to our weekly “Cyber Security Tips Email”.